asyrjasalo/dockoon/bicep/README.md

         -p key_vault_rg_name="$AZ_KEY_VAULT_RG_NAME" \
         -p key_vault_cert_name="$AZ_KEY_VAULT_CERT_NAME"

+Note that creating a new API Management service might take half an hour.

+Also note that the DNS and key vault specific *deployments* (= bicep modules) are created in their respective resource groups and thus are visible there.

-Upload `apis.json` and `openapi.json` to the Storage Account container `apis` to get the container status from 'waiting' to 'running' and also to get the API deployment to succeed.
+Upload `apis.json` and `openapi.json` to the Storage Account container `apis` to get the container from 'waiting' to 'running' and also to get API deployment (`apim.bicep`) to fetch the API spec successfully over the wire.

 ## API management

-This chapter briefly summarizes some good operational practices (ApiOps).
+This chapter briefly summarizes some good operational practices.

 ### Developer portal